 - Set up traffic management (TM) and mark out site.

 - Mill out old surface course.

 - Lay new surface course.

-- · Roll surface and allow it to go off.
+- Roll surface and allow it to go off.

 - Mark out lining schedule on site.

 - Remove TM and open road.

 - Lining/studding may be carried out at a later date under mobile TM or lane closures.

-The scheme is currently programmed to be completed within the first half of the 2023/2024 financial year, with a proposed start date being 14th August 2023.
-Works are expected to be completed over three nights, operating between the hours of 19:00 and 07:00; however, changes in the programme may result in the need for daytime works.
+The scheme is currently programmed to be completed within the 2023/2024 financial year, with the proposed start date being 19th September 2023.
+Works are expected to be completed over seven nights, operating between the hours of 19:00 and 07:00; however, changes in the programme may result in the need for daytime works.

-Traffic management (TM) will be in the form of single lane closures facilitated by 2-way temporary traffic lights (TTLs) and convoy system.
+Traffic management (TM) will be a mix of road closures with diversions and a 10mph convoy system.
 If the programme changes, this may result in amendments to the exact TM requirements.
 Where required, alternative pedestrian routes will be included in the TM setup.